My opinion regarding

-Here is a long comment that I posted on Tom Wark's blog regarding his post about the 100 points score system.
+Here is a long comment (edited and enhanced with more thoughts for this post) that I posted on Tom Wark's blog regarding his post about the 100 points score system.

 In response to your post about the 100 point score system, here is my opinion.

 I've been a Sommelier, Wine Director and more especially a Wine Buyer for the past 17 years for restaurants, wine retail stores and private customers, and all I can say is that customers like this system because it guides them and give them easy direction regarding which wines to buy or not to buy, but I personally do not care about it.

 Where I used to work before as a wine buyer, it used to be our only focus: buying wines with a score above 90 at all cost.
 It was very important for my ex-boss who believes in the scoring system, but I didn't really care.

 Of course, it helped us selling a vast amount of bottles, but I didn't necessarily always agree with the scores.
 In fact, in many cases, I didn't agree at all and was even wondering how good was the palate of the person who gave certain ratings and scores, depending on the wine critic and/or the magazine.

 Now, I work as a wine buyer in a store where my boss is like me, he doesn't care about the scores.
 Our main focus is to taste every day and dissect, evaluate and analyze each wine that we taste to be able to offer the best, most interesting and most intriguing, most varietally correct wines from smaller, less marketed and more "Terroir" oriented producers from all around the world.

 You're a blogger and you like wine, so you'll know what I'm talking about.